phoenixday/queries-app/README.md

 ### Run the backend REST API

-Open terminal in the folder sbapr-try-2 and run
+Open terminal in the folder queriesapp and run
 `mvn clean install -DskipTests && mvn spring-boot:run`

 ### Run the frontend react server